How to Follow a Vegetarian Diet While Losing Weight

 Many people mistakenly think that protein is only found in animal products, but there are many plant-based protein sources.

-You can obtain protein from soy milk, nuts, seeds, lentils, beans, tofu, seitan, buckwheat, and quinoa, as well as some vegetables.
+Protein is available from soy milk, nuts, seeds, lentils, beans, tofu, seitan, buckwheat, and quinoa, as well as some vegetables.

 However, if you are relying solely on plant protein, then it’s important to take into account that plant proteins are ‘incomplete’ sources of protein.